 Schedule a Presentation

-In Our Own Voice is open to all audiences who are interested in understanding mental health and wellness.
+NAMI In Our Own Voice is open to all audiences who are interested in understanding mental health and wellness.
 Presentations can be accommodated to groups of any size.
-There is an In Our Own Voice program fee for workshop materials and facilitation.
-To schedule an In Our Own Voice presentation for your group or organization, please click the button below and complete a request form.
-For any additional questions, contact Senior Director of Programs, Jaime Clark, email@example.com.
+There is nominal program fee for workshop materials and facilitation.
+To schedule a NAMI In Our Own Voice presentation for your group or organization, please click the button below and complete a request form.
+For any additional questions, contact Senior Director of Programs & Community Engagement, Jaime Clark, at firstname.lastname@example.org.

-Virtual Voices is an experiential workshop that simulates auditory hallucinations that a person with a mental illness may experience.
+Virtual Voices is a 90-minute workshop designed to give participants the unique opportunity to experience a simulated auditory hallucination, similar to those that some people with schizophrenia or other serious mental illnesses may have.
 Participants listen to a 45-minute recording while visiting 5 stations where they must complete various tasks while hearing distressing voices.

 - Understand the day-to-day challenges that people with psychiatric disabilities face